httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 An individual member in the value of a Dictionary Structured Field is identified by using the parameter `key` on the component identifier for the field.
 The value of this parameter is a the key being identified, without any parameters present on that key in the original dictionary.

-An individual member in the value of a Dictionary Structured Field is canonicalized by applying the serialization algorithm described in [Section 4.1.2 of RFC8941](#RFC8941) on a Dictionary containing only that item.
+An individual member in the value of a Dictionary Structured Field is canonicalized by applying the serialization algorithm described in {{Section 4.1.2 of RFC8941}} on a Dictionary containing only that item.

 Following are non-normative examples of canonicalized values for Dictionary Structured Field Members given the following example header field, whose value is known to be a Dictionary: